helm/helm/docs/charts.md

 engine: gotpl # The name of the template engine (optional, defaults to gotpl)
 icon: A URL to an SVG or PNG image to be used as an icon (optional).
 appVersion: The version of the app that this contains (optional).
 This needn't be SemVer.
-deprecated: Whether or not this chart is deprecated (optional, boolean)
+deprecated: Whether this chart is deprecated (optional, boolean)
 tillerVersion: The version of Tiller that this chart requires.
 This should be expressed as a SemVer range: ">2.0.0" (optional)
 ```